mailsac/dracula/README.md

 Authentication is just strong enough to make sure you aren't sending messages to the wrong server.
 It is assumed dracula is running in a trusted environment.

+## Roadmap

+- High Availability
+- Persistence
+- Clients in other languages
+- Retries
+- Pipelining

+Please open an Issue to request a feature.

 ## License